YasinAk37/Simple_Database_GUI/README.md

 # Simple_Database_GUI
- Simple database gui with tkinter and sql
+ Simple database GUI with Tkinter and SQL